tkiat/my-writings-public/blog/software/app-and-os/btrfs-recover.md

 ./btrfs restore /dev/sda1 /mnt/restore --path-regex '^/(|home(|/tkiat(|/Sync-Important(|/.\*))))$'
 ```

 And it was fast!
-Luckily, I could recover from this command only.
+After that, I removed Guix and installed Debian.